 If a child and custodial parent move to a new state, then the noncustodial parent may attempt to get a new court order to pay support according to the state's guidelines.
 However, the court likely has the power to modify child support upwards or downwards.
 If the custodial parent and child move to a state in which the child reaches the age of majority sooner, the noncustodial parent might benefit from a Motion to Modify Child Support.
 Waivers of support obligations are sometimes available to service members.
 The Navy has a waiver process for child support; say for instance, if it is apparent that the person requesting child support does not have physical custody of the child.
 A waiver is unlikely to override a court’s order, and so a service member should still consult a JAG or civilian attorney in North Carolina to ensure that the service member is in compliance.

 If circumstances have changed substantially such that the existing custody order is not workable, gather your evidence to prove that a modification would be in the best interests of your child.
 If you are defending against a proposed relocation then gather evidence related to the factors discussed above.
 Always continue paying child support according to the State's guidelines, unless an existing Order on Child Support allows the parties to do otherwise.
 Start with asking a JAG about the applicable law where you reside.
 Attempt to discuss the issues with your former spouse.

-Disclaimer: This article is intended only to provide general legal information.
-It does not create an attorney-client relationship.
-Consult a licensed attorney in your area if you are in need of legal advice.
+Disclaimer: This article is intended to provide general legal information to the readers.
+Consult a licensed attorney in your state for legal advice on your situation.